-Introduction to widgets
+Introduction to Widgets

 The below are the Standard Widgets currently available in Appspace:

-Create and manage multi-level menus containing media content and data for interactive signs with the Media Container widget.
+Create and manage multi-level menus containing media content and data for interactive apps with the Media Container widget.
 Link menu items to custom layouts and functions, or sync with external data sources for automated updates.

 Display static or dynamic text with a wide variety of formatting options including font styles, color, position, and rotation, with the Plain Text widget.
 The widget also supports scrolling text tickers.

 Create table listings to display any type of tabular information such as event timetables, currency exchange rates or stock indices.
 Bind to external data sources for automated updates.